FNALssi/spack-mpd/doc/Selection.md

 3. Explicitly invoking `spack mpd select <project>` will select the specified project, assuming it is exists.

-You can tell which project is selected by invoking `spack mpd list`---the selected project is indicated with a right arrow `→`.
+You can tell which project is selected by invoking `spack mpd list`---the selected project is indicated with a right-pointing triangle `▶`.

 ```console
 $ spack mpd ls